digitallinguistics/scription/README.md

 Data should be entered in this line using regular hyphens (U+2010) rather than non-breaking hyphens (U+2011), for ease of entry.
 Tools may replace regular hyphens with non-breaking hyphens for display purposes, but must not alter the original data by replacing the original, regular hyphens.
 Non-breaking hyphens are not permitted on this line.

 The glosses line may be represented in multiple languages.
 For example, an utterance with glosses in both English and Spanish might have the lines `\gl-en` and `\gl-es`.
+Language abbreviations must be valid [ISO language tags][language-tag].

 ### Literal Translation: `\lit`

 The literal translation for this utterance.
 Do not include brackets (`[ ]`) or quotes (`‘ ’`) around the data for this line, unless using quotes for reported speech.
 This line may be represented in multiple languages.
 For example, an utterance with a translation in both Spanish and English might have the lines `\tln-spa` and `\tln-eng`.
+Language abbreviations must be valid [ISO language tags][language-tag].

 ### Free Translation: `\tln`

 The free translation for this utterance.
 Do not include brackets (`[ ]`) or quotes (`‘ ’`) around the data for this line, unless using quotes for reported speech.
 This line may be represented in multiple languages.
 For example, an utterance with a translation in both Spanish and English might have the lines `\lit-spa` and `\lit-eng`.
+Language abbreviations must be valid [ISO language tags][language-tag].

 ### Note: `\n`